joshwyatt/classes/markdown/shared_properties.md

 console.log(newObject.one); // 1
 ```

-Because property lookup continues until the JavaScript interpreter reaches an object without a `__proto__` property, the following also works:
+Remembering that property lookup continues until the JavaScript interpreter reaches an object without a `__proto__` property, the following also works.

 ```javascript
 const sharedProperties = {};